pmq20/node-packer/README.md

 ## Install

-On Windows, you could just download `nodec.exe` and run it from the Visual Studio command line.
+On Windows, you could just download `nodec.exe` and run it from the Visual Studio Command Prompt.

 On macOS, you could download and install into your system directory like this: